LaurentRDC/npstreams/README.rst

     python -m pip install git+git://github.com/LaurentRDC/npstreams.git

-Each version is tested against Python 3.4, 3.5 and 3.6.
+Each version is tested against Python 3.6.
 If you are using a different version, tests can be run using the standard library's `unittest` module.

 Support / Report Issues